-Secondary sorting is a process where items that will be shelved at a specific branch are sorted at that branch.
-It can revolve around items received from another branch (or centrally sorted, if applicable) or may involve items that have been returned locally at the branch.
-Refer also to the topic “Item transit and sorting”.
+Secondary sorting is a process where items that are to be shelved at a branch are sorted at that branch.
+It can be performed on items received from another branch or on items that have been returned locally.
+Refer also to the topic “Item movements and sorting”.

 The items that will be shelved are typically not sorted ahead of time according to where they belong at the branch.
 The objective of secondary sorting is to divide the items into a number of smaller “piles” (secondary sorting groups) in order to simplify the tasks of physically shelving the items.
 The number of these secondary sorting groups typically varies according to the size of the branch, but an example could be “Children”, “Adult”, and “Music”.